kburson/ng-boilerplate/src/app/README.md

 One of the design philosophies of `AngularCafe` is that tests should exist alongside the code they test and that the build system should be smart enough to know the difference and react accordingly.
-As such, the unit test for `app.js` is `app.spec.js`, though it is quite minimal.
+As such, the unit test for `app.js` is `app.unit.spec.coffee`, though it is quite minimal.

 That being said, for application general test